 Any of our patients can join our Patient Participation Group.
-As a member you can either attend groups or you can receive communications via email or post.
-Our members range from 20—90 years old.
+As a member you will attend groups and often receive communications via email or post.
 You can even join the group if you are not registered with the practice but are a carer for someone who is.
 The group meets with Dr. Jayakumar, and other practice representatives.

-Our Patient Participation Group consists of 2 types of members; Group Members attend meetings and discuss the issues that are currently relevant to our patients and the practice.
-Virtual Members who cannot attend the meetings are able to send their issues to the practice and they will be raised for discussion at the meetings.
+Our Patient Participation Group consists of Group Members who attend meetings and discuss the issues that are currently relevant to our patients and the practice.
 All members will receive feedback from the meetings and updates from the practice.

 Our Group members meet at Trinity Medical Centre in our large conference room.
 We have hot & cold drink facilities and the room is accessible for wheelchairs.